ESPN Books

-ESPN Books is a publishing company operated by ESPN Started in 2004, ESPN Books has published almost 20 books.
+ESPN Books is a publishing company operated by ESPN.
+Started in 2004, ESPN Books has published almost 20 books.
 ESPN Books also is in charge of producing ESPN's yearly sports encyclopedia.
-It also controls its own book club and in addition it ranks the top selling sports books in ESPN Borders.
+It also runs its own book club and ranks the top-selling sports books in ESPN Borders.
 Since 2008, it has co-published its books with Ballantine Books.

-Authors that have written books for ESPN Books include, Bill Simmons, Peter Keating and Ralph Wiley.
+Authors that have written books for ESPN Books include Bill Simmons, Peter Keating, and Ralph Wiley.